 I think what is hardest about the holidays now is trying to pretend you are excited.
 I used to own my distaste for holiday events.
 I didn’t mind telling people that I’d rather be alone or travel than spend time with family.
 But then you get tons of questions.
 Why don’t you like Christmas?
 Why aren’t you excited to see your family for Thanksgiving?
 Why isn’t your family doing a cookout for Memorial Day?
 And sometimes I would answer truthfully.
 Sometimes I would lie.
 The problem with the truth is that it brings people down.
 Nobody wants to hear your sad story when they are so excited about the upcoming holiday.
 I hate to bring down people’s excitement so I lean towards lying (a lesson I learned in the story I am about to share).

 Before I share one of my sad little Christmas tales, I will start off by saying again how much I love my parents.
 They have been incredibly generous and loving towards me.
 I know that my mom’s addiction is a disease and I have forgiven her for these past indiscretions.
 She tries really hard to get sober but she isn’t always successful.
 I still love her and I always will.
 However, it doesn’t take away some painful memories.
 This is the reason I am writing this story.
 I want to let this hurt go.
-Maybe if you read it, you will take some of it away from me.
 At least, that is my hope.

 It was Christmas Eve and my mom had been drinking.
 My brother, sister, and their families were out of town with their in-laws so it was just my parents and me.
 My dad was furious with my mom for drinking and refused to go to the Christmas Eve church service with me.
 I couldn’t take my mom either because she had been drinking all day.
 I decided not to let it bother me.
 It was Christmas after all.
 My parents would surely make it up to me the following day.